-- 1. Describe the situation, your role, your actions, advise, and results achieved. - 2.
-Relate your answer to a position and/or assignment mentioned in your CV.
+- 1. Describe the situation, your role, your actions, advise, and results achieved and take into account the maximum words. - 2.
+Relate your answer as much as possible to a position mentioned in your CV.
+Please hand in a CV with a maximum of three (3) pages.